Jonodera/jonodera.github.io/README.md

 # WHOAMI

-I'm Jonah Kim, a security professional, card slinging, guy that
+I'm Jonah Kim, a security professional and card slinger.

-My cybersecurity journey started when I completed a cybersecruity bootcamp through UO.
+My cybersecurity journey started when I completed a cybersecruity bootcamp.
 Was it a big wast of money?
 Probably.
-But it did give me direction and sparked a new drive in me that I hadn't had since I was in middle school.
+But it did give me direction and sparked a new drive in me that I hadn't had for a while.

-Since the completion of the bootcamp, I have not stopped learning.
-Within a year after I finished the program, I chased after certifications to help showcase the knowledge that I had accumulated.